data-analyst77/US-Healthcare-Charges/README.md

 4. What types of regional differences can be detected in healthcare costs and health factors?

 ## Data
-The dataset used in this project, insurance.csv, was obtained from Kaggle [Insurance Dataset on Kaggle](https://www.kaggle.com/datasets/mirichoi0218/insurance/data)
+**Kindly note the '02_Data' file was not uploaded due to storage space**.
-.
+The dataset used in this project, insurance.csv, can be obtained from Kaggle [Insurance Dataset on Kaggle](https://www.kaggle.com/datasets/mirichoi0218/insurance/data).
 Kaggle is a collaborative platform for data scientists and analysts, and this particular dataset is linked to a learning dataset provided on GitHub.
 According to the information available on Kaggle, the dataset is synthetically generated and was last updated approximately seven years ago.
 Additionally, no specific timeframe is provided for the data.
 As a result, this dataset should not be considered reliable for real-world health policy decisions but can still serve as a useful tool for exploratory analysis and methodological demonstrations.

 **Data Description**
 The dataset consists of 1,338 rows with seven variables, providing insights into how health and location factors may impact health insurance expenses: